- Contact Us

 To answer the most basic questions about human health and disease, we need to understand how the dynamic organization and activities of the cell drive its function.
 This set of powerful gene edited human stem cells from the Allen Institute for Cell Science (AICS) is the first publicly available collection of hiPSC lines with key structural proteins fluorescently tagged.

-All Reprogramming, quality control, and tagging was performed by The Allen Institute for Cell Science.
+All gene editing and quality control were performed by the Allen Institute for Cell Science.

 The first collection of five stem cell lines target key structures of the cell, empowering a broad, multi-structure view of how cells change as they execute their various activities and differentiate.
 This provides a powerful platform to identify the functions of new genes, screen drugs and determine differentiation state.